-- 8.1.
-The playback software should: - have variable speed control, including fast forward and rewind and frame by frame forward and reverse viewing. - display single and multiple cameras and maintain aspect ratio. - permit the recording from each camera to be searched by time and date. - allow printing and/or saving (e.g. .bmp) of individual pictures with time and date. - 8.2.
-It should be possible for operators/authorised persons to playback recorded images from any camera at a station and/or car park based system on the station's and/or car park's own playback facility. - 8.3.
-When playing back images it is essential that the information displayed on the recorded image, such as time, date and camera detail, is identical to that pertaining at the instant of recording the original live image.
+- 7.1 The playback software should: - have variable speed control, including fast forward and rewind and frame by frame forward and reverse viewing. - display single and multiple cameras and maintain aspect ratio. - permit the recording from each camera to be searched by time and date. - allow printing and/or saving (e.g. .bmp) of individual pictures with time and date. - Security controlled (e.g. password) as well as consideration given to locked cabinets to prevent unauthorised access - 7.2 It should be possible for operators/authorised persons to playback recorded images from any camera at a station and/or car park based system on the station's and/or car park's own playback facility. - 7.3 When playing back images it is essential that the information displayed on the recorded image, such as time, date and camera detail, is identical to that pertaining at the instant of recording the original live image.
 It is recommended that the time and date signals are generated by a common time source (Atomic Clock) to ensure synchronisation throughout the CCTV system.